Kristina01111000/Drws_site/README.md

 To Do:

-- powerpoint course? -> in google drive, make a quiz, upload it to the site, break it up

-- add easier logout to page
+- add easier logout to page (header?)

 - check the new membership process - kinda screwy right now, he can login without paying, weird, make some new users, they can't join a membership level
 	 - I found that it worked when I tried it with a different account (already made)